 Steam or Diesel Engine Ride to take

 We wanted to ride the steam engine but then I realized there is Diesel engine that just follows the steam engine one.
-I saw a good opportunity to click pictures of steam engine while in action from my train.
-I did manage to click these small videos of the steam engine that was a sheer beauty to follow.
+I saw a good opportunity to click pictures of the steam engine while in action from my train.
+I did manage to click these small videos of the steam engine that were a sheer beauty to follow.
 Steam engine emitted so much smoke & soot that I am not sure if riding it would have been as pleasant an experience.

 Mahatma Gandhi & Mark Twain are among the famous people who rode this train.

 As we waited for the trains to arrive from their earlier trip, I admired the steam engine being prepared in the loco shed.
 Tourists, most of who were foreigners starting arriving at the station.
 Station itself is a heritage building as the ‘Stick No Bills’ sign would tell you.
 I wandered around the station clicking pictures and making sense of the place.
-There are pictures of station and the train as it used to be when it was launched way back in 1881.
+There are pictures of the station and the train as it used to be when it was launched way back in 1881.
 I tried hard to visualize it but it was impossible for the place now is so damn crowded.

-In fact the train track is pretty much on the road and sometimes too close to the houses, shops, buildings.
+In fact, the train track is pretty much on the road and sometimes too close to the houses, shops, buildings.
 Till I was aboard the train, I had doubts that the train can move without touching these spaces.
 However, once I boarded the train, I realized how narrow it is.

 It remains a wonder that the train system is working still after 135 years and serving the people of the region.

 As the steam engine chugged in the station, everyone gasped in awe.
 Everything else faded as the beauty rolled in – it was like watching an era walking into your lives for next 2-3 hours.
-Blue engine had a marking calling it ‘Iron Sherpa’.
+The blue engine had a marking calling it ‘Iron Sherpa’.
 A small red board declared its no – 805.
 After the steam engine toy train left, we boarded our Diesel engine bound coach.
 It was a cramped space that seated 28 people in each of the 3 coaches.
 But then how much space do you expect on top of a 2 feet track.
-Train pulled out of the station and we were all ecstatic.
+The train pulled out of the station and we were all ecstatic.
 We made the traffic on the road stop quite a few times.